Pros: Outstanding interior cargo space and versatility in a small package; agile, fun-to-drive character; availability of upscale features

 Cons: Engine is noisy during acceleration; touchscreen system absorbs virtually all audio functions and complicates many of them; ride is rather stiff

-CG Says: The 2019 Honda Fit is unchanged after last year’s refresh.
-Fit is a subcompact four-door hatchback.
+CG Says: The 2020 Honda Fit drops the EX-L with Navigation model.
+The Honda Sensing safety package (autonomous emergency braking, lane-departure warning and mitigation, road-departure mitigation, adaptive cruise control, and blind-spot alert) is no longer available on entry-level LX and Sport models, but remains standard on EX and EX-L trims.
+Fit is a subcompact four-door hatchback that was refreshed for 2018.
 The lone engine on all Fits is a 1.5-liter 4-cylinder with 130 horsepower.
-A continuously variable transmission (CVT) is available on all Fits, and a six-speed manual is offered on entry-level LX, Sport, and midlevel EX models.
-Available features include autonomous emergency braking, lane-departure warning and mitigation, road-departure mitigation, adaptive cruise control, blind-spot alert, and cross-traffic alert.
+A continuously variable transmission (CVT) is available on all Fits, and a 6-speed manual is offered on LX and Sport models.
 The Fit is most space-efficient, cargo-versatile vehicle in its class.
 Fit’s compact size, responsive steering, and sporty suspension tuning make it very nimble, but the ride is a bit stiff.
 Still, Fit remains one of the most compelling vehicles in the subcompact class.

 Class | Subcompact Car |